phpDocumentor/phpDocumentor/docs/manual/for-template-builders/building-your-own-branding-using-templates.rst

-Do you want to control every detail of how your template looks then it is recommended to read on; later in this document will more theory be provided on how branding works in DocBlox.
+Do you want to control every detail of how your template looks then it is recommended to read on; later in this document will more theory be provided on how branding works in phpDocumentor.

 Quickstart
 ----------